Component Ablation for Efficient Hybrid Language Model Architectures: Performance, Resilience, and Compression Implications: Results

-For Qwen, removing all 18 linear attention layers reduces MMLU from .489 to .250 (near chance for a 4-way task) and GSM8K from .350 to .000 (complete collapse of mathematical reasoning).
+For Qwen, removing all 18 linear attention layers reduces MMLU from .489 to .250 (near chance for a 4-way task) and GSM8K from .350 to .000 (score falling to 0 on the evaluated GSM8K sample).
 Removing the 6 full attention layers causes comparable MMLU degradation (.214) and identical GSM8K collapse.
 Notably, removing attention has a \textit{smaller} effect on HellaSwag (.341 vs.\ .268), suggesting that linear attention contributes more to commonsense reasoning.

 For Falcon, both SSM-off and attention-off yield nearly identical MMLU (.224 vs.\ .228) and ARC-C (.211 vs.\ .214) degradation.
 The main asymmetry is in HellaSwag, where SSM removal causes greater damage (.265) than attention removal (.369).
 Figure~\ref{fig:radar} shows these profiles.